 After their Man Show achievements, Kimmel and his company created the 2002 show, Crank Yankers, on Comedy Central.
 The show depicted puppets acting out previously recorded prank phone calls voiced by comic celebrities such as David Alan Grier, Dane Cook, Seth MacFarlane, Wanda Sykes, Sarah Silverman and even Kimmel's own children.

-Unfortunately, as Kimmel's show and career thrived, his marriage began to dissolve.
-In 2003, Gina filed for divorce, and Kimmel sought solace in friend and Crank Yankers compatriot, Sarah Silverman.
+Kimmel married his college sweetheart Gina Maddy in 1988.
+As Kimmel's show and career thrived, his marriage began to dissolve.
+In 2002, Gina filed for divorce, and Kimmel became closer to friend and Crank Yankers co-star Sarah Silverman.
 The two began dating shortly thereafter, making an alternately sweet and antagonistic team—one with an unusual penchant for sharing personal details in a highly public way.

 Kimmel and Silverman briefly split in 2008, and after reuniting later that year, the couple broke up a second and final time in 2009.
 Shortly after the break-up, Kimmel made a TV appearance on The View.
 Asked why the relationship ended, he said, "What do you mean, what happened?
 Look at me.
 What do you think happened?
 I'm a 41-year-old man with a bra filled with Koosh balls.
 I'm an imbecile.
 She couldn't date an imbecile anymore."
 Kimmel and Silverman remain close friends.